 FMFCU BRANCHES ARE OPEN FOR BUSINESS!

-FMFCU branches remain OPEN and ready to serve our valued members and our local communities.
+FMFCU branches are OPEN and ready to serve our valued members and our local communities.
 We have implemented safety enhancements that meet or exceed Centers for Disease Control (CDC) and Pennsylvania Health Department guidelines, including continuous cleaning of high touch surfaces, germ shields, social distancing, occupancy limits and mask requirements.
-We continue to monitor the spread of COVID-19 in our communities, and our operations are subject to change as we put the health and safety of our employees and members first.
+MASKS ARE REQUIRED when visiting a branch EXCEPT for fully vaccinated individuals.

 Before considering a visit to an FMFCU branch, we STRONGLY encourage you to use our remote and digital banking options shown below.
 This will help keep our communities, employees and members safe by limiting personal contact and supporting social distancing.

 MORE INFORMATION AND HOW YOU CAN DO YOUR BANKING ONLINE